ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 Student versions are provided as negative versions because the Python dictionary does not accept two equal keys.
-The result of the ``_get_available_base_ansys()`` method listing higher versions first and student versions last.
+The result of the ``_get_available_base_ansys()`` method lists higher versions first and student versions last.

 .. warning::
-    You should not have the same Ansys product version and student version.
+    You should not have the same Ansys product version and student version installed.
 For more information, see `Debug Launch Issues`_.

 Debug Launch Issues
 ~~~~~~~~~~~~~~~~~~~